apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 > Note: The generation of progress files is independent of whether --incremental-mode is turned on or not, and a progress file is generated at the end of each import.

-If the data file formats are all legal and the import task is stopped by the user (CTRL + C or kill, kill -9 is not supported), that is to say, if there is no error record, the next import only needs to be set
+If the data file formats are all legal and the import task is stopped by the user (CTRL + C or kill, kill -9 is not supported), that is to say, if there is no error record, the next import only needs to be set to
 Continue for the breakpoint.

 But if the limit of --max-parse-errors or --max-insert-errors is reached because too much data is invalid or network abnormality is reached, Loader will record these original rows that failed to insert into